Change your company status

 Export your employee details

-You can use the Export Data option in Sage 50 Payroll to export your employee information to make it easier to set up your employees in the new company.
-Export data from Sage 50 Payroll >
+To save time, you can use the Export Data option in Sage 50 Payroll to export your employees' details.
+You can then import this data in the new company.
+Use our guide to export data from Sage 50 Payroll.

 You can also export your employee P45 information as you’ll need this information for the new company.